 Crafting public policies such as “the Born Alive Infant Protection Act” when those policies don’t match biological reality is rhetoric that takes advantage of the very real heartache of families whose pregnancies could not continue to term and the pain of the early term babies who would be forced into painful lives lasting minutes to days under the laws’ provisions.

-How fucking dare these people take parents’ very real pain at having to make the most terrible choice a parent would ever have to make?
+How dare these people ignore parents’ very real pain at having to make the most terrible choice a parent would ever have to make?
 How dare they take this moment of loss and tragedy and turn it into a pulpit from which to spew their hatred of pro-choice anything?

 The Myth of “4th Trimester Abortion”